AvaTai/Gemini-Agentic-Extension/README.md

 # Gemini-Agentic-Extension
 A simple extension that enables Gemini features in the context menu.
-It's a multi-step, general-purpose AI agent browser extension.
+It's a multi-step, general-purpose AI agent browser extension that teaches itself how to navigate websites as it goes.

 This is a learning project I built with the help of Gemini 2.5 Pro.
 It's not perfect, but it works, and I welcome any constructive feedback!
 It's extremely slow and doesnt always nail the task exactly, but it does function!